otaviojava/jcassandra-book/07-java_hibernate.md

 }
 ```

 With the search engine activated in the project, it is possible to carry out searches using all Lucene resources.
-For example, perform a `term` search, which searches for a word within the text, in addition to defining analyzers, tokens, etc. As the code below shows, `FullTextEntityManager` is a` EntityManager` specialization with search engine capabilities.
+For example, perform a `term` search, which searches for a word within the text, in addition to defining analyzers, tokens, etc. As the code below shows, `FullTextEntityManager` is an `EntityManager` specialization with search engine capabilities.
 This makes the search possible for non-ID fields that are searchable, in addition to offering very powerful resources.

 ```java